 Step 2: Choose a compatible payment processor

 Next, you’ll need a payment processor that supports contactless payments.
-Providers like Stax and Payment Depot both support NFC contactless payments and NFC mobile payments.
-Choose one that aligns with your transaction volume, fees, and preferred payout schedule.
+Providers like Stax—which offers the industry’s most cost-effective flat-rate subscription model—provide the full suite of NFC contactless and mobile payment acceptance.
+Choose a processor that aligns with your transaction volume, fees, and preferred payout schedule.

 Step 3: Enable digital wallet payments

-Once your terminal is in place and connected to a processor, activate support for digital wallets like Apple Pay, Google Pay, and Samsung Pay.
+Once your terminal is in place and connected to a processor, activate support for digital wallets like Apple Pay, Google Pay/Google Wallet.
 This is typically handled through your POS or payment processor dashboard and only takes a few clicks, if any.
-More often than not, you should be able to accept these payment types straightaway as long as your POS and payment terminal are set up correctly.
+More often than not, you should be able to accept these payment types straightaway, as long as your POS and payment terminal are set up correctly.

 Step 4: Train your team